1 in 30 adults in the US are a victim of a violent encounter.

 NRA Basic Shotgun Shooting Course $185 - Teaches the basic knowledge, skills, and attitude for the safe and proper use of a shotgun in shooting a moving target.

 This course is at eight-hours long and includes classroom and range time learning how to shoot shotguns at moving targets.
 Students learn NRA’s rules for safe gun handling; shotgun parts and operation; shotgun shell components; shotgun shell malfunctions; shooting fundamentals; range rules; shooting at straight away and angled targets; cleaning; and continued opportunities for skill development.
 Students will receive the Basics of Shotgun Shooting handbook, NRA Gun Safety Rules brochure, Winchester/NRA Marksmanship Qualification booklet, take a Basics of Shotgun Shooting Student Examination, and receive a course completion certificate.

 Handguns are considered regulated in Maryland.
 To purchase a handgun in Maryland, a person must first complete the Handgun Qualification License (HQL) class and apply for the license through the Maryland State Police.

 HQL $125 - This course is a four-hour block of instruction which includes classroom instruction on state firearm law, home firearm safety, handgun mechanisms and operation, and a component that requires the applicant demonstrate the ability to safely fire a handgun.

-NRA Basic Pistol Shooting Course $175 - Teaches the basic knowledge, skills, and attitude necessary for the safe use of a pistol in target shooting.
+NRA Basic Pistol Shooting Course + HQL $175 - Teaches the basic knowledge, skills, and attitude necessary for the safe use of a pistol in target shooting.

 NRA Basic Range Safety Officer Course $150 - Develops NRA Certified Range Safety Officers with the knowledge, skills, and attitude essential to organizing, conducting, and supervising safe shooting activities and range operations.